 Williamsburg’s first shopping center, at the intersection of Richmond Road and Monticello Ave, broke ground in 1954.
 The following year the Watson brothers relocated there and prospered.
 By 1963 they moved within the shopping center to increase the size of their store from 3,460 to 7,600 square feet.

-In 1986, Herb joined Ace Hardware severing his relationship with Sentry Hardware.
-From that time and to this day, the store was to be known as Ace Peninsula Hardware.
+Herb bought out Chuck’s interest in 1981 and in1986 joined Ace Hardware severing his relationship with Sentry Hardware.
+From that time to this day the store has been known as Ace Peninsula Hardware.

-In the fall of 1992, Ace Hardware Corporate honored Ace Peninsula Hardware with the first ever National Six Star Award, which was given to the top four Ace Hardware retailers for that current year.
+On November 1, 1989, Herb Watson retired and sold Ace Peninsula Hardware to Terry Deaver.
+Three years later, Ace Hardware Corporate honored Ace Peninsula Hardware with the first ever National Six Star Awards.
+This prestigious honor was given to the top four Ace Hardware retailers for that year.

-Peninsula Hardware has been part of the Williamsburg community for nearly 100 years and has been locally owned and operated by only three families.
-There are very few businesses, especially small businesses that have had this kind of longevity into today’s competitive market.
-We have been successful over the years because of our willingness to do whatever is necessary to meet the needs of our customers.
+Peninsula Hardware has been part of the Virginia Peninsula communities for nearly 100 years and has been locally owned and operated by only three families.
+There are very few companies, especially small business, that have enjoyed such longevity in today’s competitive market.
+Ace Peninsula Hardware has been successful over the years because of their willingness to meet the needs of their customers.
 Our loyal and dedicated staff is second to none and is always striving to provide the best customer service possible.